AtmanActive/webmidi-rtc-transport/README.md

 MIDI utilities running.
 For quick adjustments, you can use the app's PAUSE button.

+For slower internet connections, DAW's Mackie MIDI packet stream might overwhelm WebRTC.
+This will manifest itself as play/stop signals having an ever increasing lag.
+In [Reaper DAW](https://reaper.fm) this can be fixed by lowering Control Surface display update frequency in Settings->Control/OSC/Web.
+For other DAWs, one solution could be using [Bome Translator](https://www.bome.com/products/miditranslator) to filter out all Mackie MIDI events except for play and stop.

 Developed by [AtmanActive](https://github.com/AtmanActive/webmidi-rtc-transport) by expanding on the work by [dtinth](https://github.com/dtinth/midi-rtc).